Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/basic-nextflow-script.md

 ```
 The third part contains two processes, which are the action part of Nextflow.
 These are defined as the code between the curly braces ({ }).

 The first process ```run_breseq``` starts with a call to conda to create an environment containing the breseq program.
 This means that you don’t have to have breseq installed to run this script! (but you do have to have [conda installed]( https://read-lab-confederation.github.io/blog/posts/conda-intro/)).
 The first time this script is run, there will be a delay while conda creates the breseq environment but on subsequent runs Nextflow will detect the breseq environment and use the program immediately.
 Each process sets the input channels and creates channels for output data.
-The code between pairs of the three quotes ```”””``` is the script that runs the actual commands based on input and output channels.
+The code between pairs of the three quotes (`”””`) is the script that runs the actual commands based on input and output channels.

 So the `run_breseq` process will run breseq on all the pairs of fastq files (naming the output files by the root part of the filename) using the supplied reference (input genbank file).
 The results from this process is saved to the “runs” directory.

-The second process, `collect_gd`, then collects all the *.gd files and processes them using gdtools ANNOTATE.
+The second process, `collect_gd`, then collects all files with the *.gd* extension and processes them using gdtools ANNOTATE.
 From this a matrix in tabular format is output to the `variantmatrix` directory.

 Lines starting with ```//``` are comments and not executed as code.